f20/power-models/README.md

 Other code in the repository
 ----------------------------

-The Stata folder contains Stata tools to test workbooks implementing aspects of the EDCM charging methodology.
-See "How to use.txt" in the "Stata" folder for details.
+The "EDCM Stata" folder under models contains Stata tools to test aspects of implementations of the EDCM charging methodology.
+See "How to use.txt" in the folder for details.

 Licensing
 ---------